Safety Audit · 19,915 ft

 Rumtse is at 4,350m — the drive from Leh to Rumtse on Day 3 is a significant altitude jump.
 Do not attempt the base camp trek on the same day as the drive.

-The primary risks on UT Kangri Expedition are: AMS (rapid altitude gain from Leh to 5,100m), Rockfall on scree descent, Cold winds on summit.
+The primary risks on UT Kangri Peak Expedition are: AMS (rapid altitude gain from Leh to 5,100m), Rockfall on scree descent, Cold winds on summit.
 Your operator should brief you on each of these before departure.

-Diamox (Acetazolamide) is worth discussing with your doctor if you plan to attempt UT Kangri Expedition (19,914ft).
+Diamox (Acetazolamide) is worth discussing with your doctor if you plan to attempt UT Kangri Peak Expedition (19,915ft).
 It is not routinely required for healthy trekkers but is recommended if you have had AMS symptoms on a previous high-altitude trip.
 Never start Diamox without medical advice — it has side effects including tingling fingers and increased urination.

 At 6,070m, a resting SpO2 below 80% is a medical emergency and requires immediate descent.
 Between 80–85% — monitor closely and do not ascend further.
 Most acclimatized trekkers maintain 85–92% at this altitude.
 Carry a pulse oximeter and check readings morning and night.

-Ready to book UT Kangri Expedition?
+Ready to book UT Kangri Peak Expedition?

 Compare verified operators who carry full oxygen support and pulse-oximetry checks.